instructure/instructure-ui/packages/ui-layout/src/components/Flex/README.md

 Flex defaults to a `direction` of `row` (a horizontal) layout.
 Change `direction` to `column` to stack your FlexItems.

+When `direction` is set to `column`, FlexItems are set to handle vertical overflow by scrolling.
+_Note that this means that the overflow of FlexItems is no longer `visible` by default._

 ```js
 ---
 example: true